TYPE TWO: The Giver

 Twos may not know what they want, but get upset if they don’t get it.

-In this pattern, hidden needs are expressed as emotional upsetment and excessive anxiety that ultimately expresses itself in the body via illness, eating issues and various addictions.
+In this pattern, hidden needs are expressed as emotional upset and anxiety.

 Support Givers when they relax.